wirebits/PicoWQuack/README.md

     - The script executes!

 # Before Coding...
-Start your code with `WAIT` so that board get time to initiate.
+1. Start your code with `WAIT` so that board get time to initiate.
+2. While using `LOOP` use only one command.

 # Clean Raspberry Pi Pico W
 1. Connect Raspberry Pi Pico W with a USB cable.
 2. Press and hold the `BOOTSEL` button and connect to the PC/Laptop.
    - When it connects, then Raspberry Pi Pico W show as a removable storage device named `RPI-RP2`.
    - When `RPI-RP2` is showing, then release the `BOOTSEL` button.
 3. Copy the `flash_nuke.uf2` file in the `RPI-RP2`.
    - When it is copied, then it disconnects automatically and reconnect as `RPI-RP2`.

 # Examples
 ## Open notepad and type Hello World!